 When Los Angeles Union Passenger Terminal opened in 1939 it had long since missed the "Golden Age" of passenger rail travel in this country, which peaked between the start of the 20th century and the 1920s.
 When the Great Depression hit in 1929 passenger trains saw a significant decline that would not truly recover until the start of World War II in late 1941.
 As such, when the war state two years after the terminal was opened it was regularly seeing over 7,000 folks daily through the facility (traveling aboard intercity trains) throughout the conflict.
 The station also saw its three builders’ most prominent passenger trains with names like the Santa Fe's Super Chief and El Capitan, Southern Pacific's Sunset Limited and Daylight, and the Union Pacific's City of Los Angeles.

+According to architect Paul Hunter in Tom Zoellner's book "Train" the station provided one a grand entrance into Los Angeles and Southern California, "Certainly I know of no other city in which arriving passengers leave the station through an open patio, filled with bright flowers, shady pepper trees, and flanked with tall palms.
+This scheme undoubtedly originated with publicity men, but they have certainly hit oupon the ideal introduction to Southern California."
 As rail travel slowly began to die away after the war ended, and through the 1950s, and folks found automobiles to be much more convenient and airlines much faster in traveling the famous trains mostly stopped calling by to LAUPT by 1970 and were gone altogether by 1971 when Amtrak took over operations of the country’s intercity passenger trains.

 Thankfully for both architecture’s sake and that of our transportation infrastructure altogether, LAUPT (renamed Los Angeles Union Station, LAUS for short, by its current owner Catellus Development) found new life beginning in the 1990s as it had limped along since Amtrak’s creation serving a few of the carrier’s long-distance trains.
 In 1992 the station was completely restored after the building and grounds had received little attention for the previous several decades.
 And, its future continues to look bright.
 "The most visible change is the Gateway Center, a bus terminal and park & ride facility which provides better connections between buses and trains.
 The Gateway, which opened in October 1995, also includes shops, restaurants and offices, all located on the Union Station property.
 In the 21st century, Union Station will also be a major destination in the proposed high-speed rail system for California."
 (The previous was courtesy of Los Angeles Rail Transit.)